cloudposse/.github/CONTRIBUTING.md

 #### Versioning

 The release automation relies on labels to increment the semantic versioning tag.
-Releases are applied manually by maintainers.
+Labels are applied manually by maintainers.
 If no label is applied, "minor" is assumed.

 As a reference, the following is a mapping between labels and [semver](https://semver.org/):